The blog

 Read

-If frontier AI lands at $1K–$5K per employee per month, a $20K private AI server per employee stops sounding crazy and starts sounding like procurement.
-The hardware is almost there.
-The math isn't — yet.
+If frontier AI lands at $1K to $5K per employee per month, a $20K private AI server per employee stops sounding crazy and starts sounding like procurement.
+The hardware has mostly caught up; the math hasn't, not quite.

 Read